alex-strobel/DPP-LabManual/Research/Administration/R-Shiny/Readme.md

 - http:<area>//141.76.19.82:3838/mediawiki/questionaire_results/?quesid=questionairename&v1=value_scale1&v2=value_scale2
 - e.g. http://141.76.19.82:3838/mediawiki/questionaire_results/?quesid=BFI&v1=3.2&v2=2.8&v3=2.2&v4=3.8&v5=3.0

 Participants are automatically sent to this page after finishing the questionaire(s).
 Currently, this link generation happens in a piece of code that works in the background and is alos responsible for deleting the data of those participants that did not consent to their data being stored.
-Therefore, if any changes have to be made, please contact Jens Strehle (jens.strehle@tu-dresden.de; The Project-ID is 977).
+Therefore, if any changes have to be made, please contact Jens Strehle (jens.strehle@tu-dresden.de; The Project-ID is currently 977).

 ## Shiny App
 ### File Structure